The human factor in project management

 We can choose to meet those needs through positive or negative methods.
 The challenge for us is to find strategies that are good for us and for those around us.
 In any relationship you must understand the other person's needs, as well as your own, in order to know what is really going on.
 As Stephen Covey said, “Seek first to understand, then to be understood.”

 The Six Basic Human Needs

-A person can meet their need for certainty by going to a specific school, studying a specific subject, in order to acquire the skills that will land the job they aspire to.
+A person can meet their need for certainty by going to a specific school or studying a specific subject in order to acquire the skills that will land the job they aspire to.
 Or they can become obsessed with controlling their environment to make sure there are no surprises or unexpected problems.
 Or, they can meet the need for certainty by living in a one-bedroom apartment, collecting welfare and rarely leaving.

 Uncertainty or Variety

 The second need is for uncertainty or variety.
 We all need variety and challenges that will exercise our emotional and physical range.
 Everyone needs some variety in his or her life.
 Key words for variety are fear, instability, change, chaos, entertainment, suspense, surprise, conflict, and crisis.